iltramont/oaqjp-final-project-emb-ai/README.md

-# Repository for final project
+# Repository for final project:
+# Developing AI Applications with Python and Flask